Help Make Victoria a More Welcoming City

 • It's hard to make friends in Victoria.

-by JEdney, over 3 years ago
+by JEdney, almost 5 years ago

 I moved to Victoria in Fall of 2019 from Alberta.
 Within 6 months, the pandemic hit, so I don't have much experience of the community under "normal" conditions.
 However, what I've heard since shortly after arriving here is that this it's hard to make friends here; long-time residents are for some reason not typically keen to build new relationships.